Recent Fire Damage Posts

 - Install a smoke alarm near the kitchen, on each level of the home, near sleeping areas, and inside and outside of bedrooms.
 Use the test button to check it is working properly every month.
 Replace the batteries at least once a year.

-Using a Portable Fire Extinguisher in East Topeka, KS
+Using a Portable Fire Extinguisher in Wellsville, KS

 A portable fire extinguisher can be a life and property saving tool when used correctly.
 In order to operate a fire extinguisher, the NFPA suggests remembering the word PASS.